-Many students and parents wonder how best to prepare in the last few weeks before the official test date.
-MEK Review is here to give you some quick do’s and don’ts.
+Many students and parents wonder how best to prepare in the last few weeks before the official SAT test date.
+MEK Review is here to give you some quick do’s and don’ts, and expert SAT study tips.

 Now is not the time to take your foot off the gas and relax.
 Keep attending test prep classes, asking questions, studying at home, and practicing.